swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. Each wrapper attribute must not specify any arguments.
 2. Each `wrappedValue` getter must be `nonmutating`.
-3. Any contextual type for the parameter must match the outermost backing wrapper type.
+3. Any contextual type for the parameter must match the outermost backing-wrapper type.

 The transformation of a property wrapper closure parameter will take place as follows:

 1. The parameter name will be prefixed with an underscore.
-2. The parameter will be bound to the backing property wrapper type.
+2. The parameter will be bound to the backing property-wrapper type.
-3. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
-The accessors will mirror the `wrappedValue` accessors.
-A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+3. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original – non-prefixed – parameter name.
+Furthermore, the accessors will mirror the `wrappedValue` accessors.
+Lastly, a setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
-4. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
+4. If the property wrapper defines a `projectedValue` property, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.

 #### Transformation example: